Tarmean/fzf-session.vim/readme.md

 - close all windows
 - wipe all terminals

-If you have any unsaved buffers this pauses with the unsaved buffers loaded.
-Save or bd! the unsaved buffers and repeat your action.
+If you have any unsaved buffers they are left loaded.

-The unloaded state is restored when reloading our old session.
-However we only get new terminal buffers instead of restoring whatever was running in them.

-If you want to keep terminal buffers open when switching sessions use
+Terminal buffers can't be restored so it would be sensible to give them the same treatment.
+But neovim recreates terminal buffers as empty when opening a terminal session so if we switch between sessions a bunch we get an exponential count of terminal buffers.

+As a band aid fix terminals are killed when switching sessions.
+To avoid this behavior use:

     let g:session#unload_old_sessions = 0

-vim will still save empty terminal buffers into session files, though, so this will create increase the amount of open terminal buffers with each session switch.